Last Updated on

-A staunch nationalist, human rights advocate and anti-corruption crusader, he first gained nationwide recognition when, as the late President Diosdado Macapagal’s Secretary of Justice, he went after Harry Stonehill, an American charged with a series of crimes that included tax evasion and bribery of government officials.
+A staunch nationalist, human rights advocate and anti-corruption crusader, he first gained national recognition when, as the late President Diosdado Macapagal’s Secretary of Justice, he went after Harry Stonehill, an American charged with a series of crimes that included tax evasion and bribery of government officials.
 Unfortunately, Diokno’s dogged pursuit of the American elicited protests from those government officials under the latter’s payroll, forcing Macapagal to ask for his resignation.

 Undaunted, Diokno ran for senator in 1963 and remained one up until his arrest in 1972 for alleged “subversive activities.”
 As a solon, he worked to secure the passage of pro-Filipino laws, including incentives for Filipino investors and businessmen and a more humane process of taxation.
 As a human rights advocate, Diokno formed the Free Legal Assistance Group (FLAG) which helped out victims during the martial law era while also becoming a regular attendee of street rallies.

 His genuine concern for the masses also manifested itself after he resigned as head of the Presidential Committee on Human Rights in disgust over the Mendiola Massacre.
 According to his daughter, it was the only time his family saw him “near tears.”